qizheYang/usc_csci420_f25_a1/README.md

 GL Draw Elements for triangles.

+Inspired by the `earthquake` thing in class and the audio responsive wallpapers on Wallpaper Engine, made a random changing terrain thing that randomly changes the height of any pixel within a safe range (calculated from its original and neighbors).

 # Animation

 A python script is included in animation_helper folder and running it automatically converts the screenshots of latest run into an animation of 15 fps for 20 seconds.
-Please go to ```~/usc_csci420_f25_a1/animation_helper``` to see.
+Please go to ```~/usc_csci420_f25_a1/animation_helper/animation_ver_i``` where i is the biggest one (obviously sorted to the last) to see.
+The animation file is called animation.mp4.

 # For Grading